se4ma-uniandes/book/chapter1.md

-# Chapter 1: The mobile ecosystem Testing integration with gitbook
+# Chapter 1: The mobile

 \(By Mario Linares-Vásquez\)